learn-co-students/module-one-final-project-guidelines-nyc-web-080618/README.md

 ### Contributing
 ---
 Fork the repo, make some changes and submit a pull request.
 These changes can be anything as long as they help contribute to the overall reason for the app, which is the be a clone of GitHub.
 Please make the reason for the pull descriptive.
+Happy coding!

 ### [License](LICENSE.md)